Legislative districts of South Cotabato: History

 The signing of Republic Act No. 11243 on March 11, 2019 created a new congressional district for the highly urbanized city of General Santos by separating it from South Cotabato's first district.
 The city is designated as the "Lone Legislative District of General Santos" in the title of Republic Act No. 11243, but also as the "Third Legislative District of South Cotabato" in the text.
-However, the city will effectively constitute a lone district, as it does not vote for provincial officials of South Cotabato.
+However, the city effectively constitutes a lone district, as it does not vote for provincial officials of South Cotabato.

-Given that it was already too late for the Commission on Elections to change the old congressional district configuration data in the automated election system in time for the May 2019 polls, COMELEC Resolution No. 10524 was promulgated on April 11, 2019, to delay the elections for both the new lone congressional district of General Santos and the newly reconfigured first congressional district of South Cotabato to a date no less than six months from May 13, 2019.
+Given that it was already too late for the Commission on Elections (COMELEC) to change the old congressional district configuration data in the automated election system in time for the May 2019 polls, COMELEC Resolution No. 10524 was promulgated on April 11, 2019, to delay the elections for both the new lone congressional district of General Santos and the newly reconfigured first congressional district of South Cotabato to a date no less than six months from May 13, 2019.
 By virtue of COMELEC Resolution No. 10552, the date of elections for the first district of South Cotabato and the lone district of General Santos was set for October 26, 2019.

-However, on September 10, 2019, the Supreme Court of the Philippines declared COMELEC Resolution No. 10524 null and void for violating the law, when COMELEC set separate special elections for the reconfigured first district of South Cotabato and the newly-created lone district of General Santos instead of using the new district boundaries in the next regular (i.e., 2022) election, as RA 11243 intended.
+However, on September 10, 2019, the Supreme Court of the Philippines declared COMELEC Resolution No. 10524 null and void for violating the law, when COMELEC set separate special elections for the reconfigured first district of South Cotabato and the newly created lone district of General Santos instead of using the new district boundaries in the next regular (i.e., 2022) election, as RA 11243 intended.
 In the same ruling, the Supreme Court ordered COMELEC to convene a Special Provincial Board of Canvassers to proclaim the winning candidate, Shirlyn L. Bañas-Nograles who garnered 68.55% of the votes cast in the May 2019 election, as the duly elected representative of the 1st Congressional District of South Cotabato, including General Santos.

-The Supreme Court ruling effectively maintains the old district configuration for the 18th Congress, and sets the election of the first separate representative for General Santos to the 2022 elections.
-By virtue of Republic Act No. 11243, General Santos is designated as Third District of South Cotabato.
+The Supreme Court ruling effectively maintains the old district configuration for the 18th Congress, and sets the election of the first separate representative for General Santos in the 2022 elections.
+By virtue of Republic Act No. 11243, General Santos was designated as Third District of South Cotabato.